themeteorchef/saas-stripe/saas-stripe.md

 });
 ```

 Okay, so.
-There's a few tricks going on here to tie up all of our loose ends.
+There are a few tricks going on here to tie up all of our loose ends.
 The first is that we're watching for an `error` on our method, and if one occurs, alerting the given reason for the error _and_ (ready for this???), resetting the state of our submit button from earlier.
 Note: this doesn't reset our entire form, but rather, makes it possible to "click" submit again.
 Woo doggie.

 After this, in our `else`, we're looking for _another_ error.
 [What, what, what](https://www.youtube.com/watch?v=_3PUu88nOcw)?
 Recall that on the server, we were using a `Future` to "wait" on Stripe for a response.
 Because of this, in the event that our method throws an error on the server, we return it to the client, _but_ it comes through in the response argument.
 Because of this, for added precaution we want to ensure that an error object _is not_ defined on the response.
 If it is, we do our hot little button reset trick.
 If not...